 So even if you use your points in the worst way you could—by applying them to your statement balance as a cash equivalent—you still come out way, way ahead.

 But if you use them in the ways we’ve suggested in sections #3 and #4 above, you can reasonably expect to save $800 or more after accounting for the annual fee.

-The Platinum Card also comes with an impressive travel insurance policy.
-Here’s what it includes:
+The Platinum Card also comes with an impressive American Express travel insurance policy.
+Here’s what the policy includes:

 |Travel Accident Insurance||You, your spouse and your children are covered in the case of accidental death or dismemberment while traveling||$500,000|

 |Car Rental Theft and Damage Insurance||Damage or theft of your rental car||$85,000|